Pablo-Arias/hpc_analyses/README.md

 ## Preprocessing videos:

 Open the process_videos.py and corresponding process_videos_job.py.
 These are the scripts we are going to execute for the preprocessing.
-Create a folder called preproc for putting the preprocessed videos:  ```mkdir preproc``` create a folder with your experiment name e.g. calsoup inside preproc : ```mkdir preproc/calsoup``` Execute the script : process_videos_job.py which calls process_videos.py.
+Create a folder called preproc for putting the preprocessed videos:  ```mkdir preproc```

+Create a folder with your experiment name e.g. calsoup inside preproc : ```mkdir preproc/calsoup```

+Execute the script : process_videos_job.py which calls process_videos.py.
 To do this change your parameters for the slurm call in the _job file by changing the -u flag.

-Check out if that job executes well.
+Check out if that job executes well by seeing if there are new folders created inside preproc.
 If it does, you can send 10 jobs using that script.

 ## Face analysis
 For face analysis follow these steps: